 receive this NPP electronically, you are still entitled to a paper copy of this NPP.
 To obtain a

-paper copy of this please ask any of our staff members at Health Services.
+paper copy of this please ask any of our staff members at Health Care.

-If you believe your privacy rights have been violated, you may file a complaint with Health Services and/or with the Secretary of the Department of Health and Human Services.
-To file a complaint with Health Services, please submit a written complaint to: Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
+If you believe your privacy rights have been violated, you may file a complaint with Health Care and/or with the Secretary of the Department of Health and Human Services.
+To file a complaint with Health Care, please submit a written complaint to: Syracuse University Barnes Center at The Arch 150 Sims Drive, Syracuse, N.Y.
 13244.
-The submission of a complaint to Health Services or to the Secretary of the United States Department of Health and Human Services will not affect your status as a patient Health Services.
+The submission of a complaint to Health Care or to the Secretary of the United States Department of Health and Human Services will not affect your status as a patient Health Care.
 You will not be retaliated against for filing a complaint.